dashingsoft/pyarmor/docs/reference/environments.rst

        This method is called after each script has been obfuscated

+       Generally it's used to patch the obfuscated `source`, and return patched `source`

        :param Context ctx: building context
        :param FileResource res: instance of `pyarmor.cli.resource.FileResource`
        :param str source: the source of obfuscated script